milvusrobotics/docs/source/3_2_inside_of_ros.rst

 As a described previously, a node really isn't much more than an executable file within a ROS package.

-To run another node by hand, you can use rosrun command.
-For example, if you haven't joystick controller or you have a joystick controller but if you want to some chaos on robot's control, open up another terminal run ``rqt_robot_steering``:
+To run another node by hand, you can use ``rosrun`` command.
+For example, if you haven't joystick controller or you already have a joystick controller but if you want to some chaos on robot's control, open up another terminal run ``rqt_robot_steering``:

 ::